Crabulom/Crabulom/README.md

 - hello, I’m @Crabulom a brazillian junior starter in programing languages;
 - 👥 I’m interested in junior opportunities C#;
-- 📘 I’m currently focusing to learning C#;
+- 📘 I’m currently focusing to learning C# and finnishing my university in analysis and systems development;
-- 📨 How to reach me.
+- 📨 if you have interested in contacting.
 Send me a email in "leonardoduartejs@gmail.com";